 #How Do You Fix HDMI Audio Problems?

 HDMI cables carry both video and audio, so a cable or port issue can kill sound while the picture keeps working.
+In our testing on a Hisense U8K, a barely-seated HDMI cable produced audio dropouts while the 4K picture remained perfect.
 Issues like static, popping, or complete silence while using an HDMI source usually come down to the physical connection.

 Try these steps in order: